aitorshuffle/aitorshuffle.github.io/_pages/about.md

 In past lives, I've also been a consultant in a dark suit working for multinational financial companies and public administration.

-I have an even darker past life doing research on network security at the University of the Basque Country, where I first graduated as
-Telecommunications Engineer (2005).
+Prior to that, I did some research on network security at the University of the Basque Country, where I first graduated as Telecommunications Engineer (2005).